 The purpose of the required annual Peer Review is to (a) provide feedback to the faculty member concerning their performance during that calendar year, and (b) to provide input advisory to the Unit Head/Chair in performing each faculty member’s annual review.

-Units may choose to have the Unit Personnel Committee also serve as the Unit Peer Review Committee.

-Units may also choose to establish one elected Peer Review Committee (separate from the Unit Personnel Committee) for the purpose of conducting annual peer reviews.

-When a separate Peer Review Committee is established, all full-time tenured, tenure-track, and non-tenure-track faculty may vote to elect the members of the committee, with two exceptions: (1) visiting faculty are not eligible to vote and (2) a faculty member who has received notification of non-reappointment or termination is not eligible to vote.

-All full-time tenured, tenure-track, and non-tenure-track Unit faculty above the rank of assistant professor shall be eligible to serve on the Peer Review Committee.
-In addition, tenure-track and non-tenure-track assistant professors, having successfully completed three academic years of service in the Unit, shall be eligible to serve, with two exceptions: (1) visiting faculty are not eligible to vote and (2) a faculty member who has received notification of non-reappointment or termination is not eligible to serve.

 Each year, the members of the Unit Peer Review Committee shall elect a chair from among the members to coordinate the work of the committee.

 Members of the Unit Peer Review Committee may evaluate Unit faculty at any academic rank.